5 Women Who Survived Serial Killers & Led To Their Capture

 Robert Hansen Picks Up Cindy Paulson in His Car

-Cindy Paulson was a 17-year-old dancer and sex worker in Anchorage.
+Cindy Paulson was a 17-year-old dancer and sex worker living in Anchorage.
 When Hansen drove up to Paulson in his car, she agreed to get in.
 Once inside, Hansen pulled a gun on her and placed her in handcuffs.
 Hansen then drove to his home, and sexually assaulted and tortured Paulson.

 Some time later, Hansen began showing her his large collection of hunting trophies.
-Paulson was able to read his real name on these awards, and she says it was at this moment that she realized he was going to kill her.
+Cindy Paulson was able to read his real name on these awards, and she says it was at this moment that she realized he was going to kill her.
 So, she resolved to try and escape, if the chance ever arose.

-Eventually, Hansen drove the two of them to a local airfield, Merrill Field airport, when his plane was waiting.
+Eventually, Hansen drove the two of them to a local airfield, Merrill Field airport, where his plane was waiting.
 Hansen parked, got out of the car, and told the still-handcuffed Paulson to not move, or else he’d kill her.

-After he left the car to load his plane, Paulson threw her body into the driver’s seat and opened the door.
+After he left the car to load his plane, Cindy Paulson threw her body into the driver’s seat and opened the door.
 No shoes on and hands cuffed, she sprinted for the nearest street.
 Hansen turned around, and saw her escape.
 He then gave chase, yelling all the while, but Paulson ran onto Fifth Avenue at about 5 AM.
 To her relief, a passing driver took one look at her and pulled over.

 After a five-hour ordeal, Paulson was finally out of Hansen’s grasp.
 She asked the driver to take her to the motel where her boyfriend was staying.